TraDuong1/tomcat-doradus-app/README.md

     git push

-There are 2 implementations for testing
+There are 2 implementations using REST client APIs for testing

     * Using Spring RestTemplate REST client API by adding this maven dependency in your maven project